 Use case #3 – Hide opt-ins to people who are already subscribed

 And in this weekly newsletter, you link so now and then to one of your new articles.

 They are already on your list, right?

-So it’s time to start hiding these babies depending on in which funnel stage they are.
+So it’s time to start hiding these babies depending on whether they’re subscribed to your list or not.

 If they’re anonymous, show them.